KrisaBc/frontend-test-napp/README.md

 # Front-End Test

+## Description

+Web to buy mobile devices that consists of two views: product list and product detail, which have been designed using MUI.

 This project was bootstrapped with [The official Redux template for Create React App](https://github.com/reduxjs/cra-template-redux).

-## Description
+## Main used Libraries

+ ### `use-react-router-breadcrumb`
+ For breadcrumbs configuration.

+ ### `redux-localstorage-simple`
+ For the states storage in cache

 ## Available Scripts